 How Many Hours May a Student Work?

 During the academic year all students may work a maximum of twenty hours per week.
 This rule stands true for Federal Work Study eligible students, non-work study students, international students, and U.S. resident students.
-During holiday breaks which are full week breaks, (e.g. summer, Thanksgiving week and winter break), students may work a maximum of forty hours per week.
+Holiday breaks that are one week or longer (summer break, Thanksgiving break, or winter break; NOT October break), students are able to work a maximum of forty hours per week.

 Please Note: The total of twenty hours per week maximum includes hours worked from all positions that a student may have.
 For example: If a student has two on campus positions, during the academic year he or she may work a total of twenty hours in one week, not twenty hours in one position and twenty hours in the other position (which would be a total of forty hours per week).

 If you are a student who is eligible for Federal Work Study, please note that Bates does not place a minimum requirement on the numbers of hours a work study student must work.
 However, most students can earn their entire work study award by working an average of eight to twelve hours per week during the academic year.